superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 Et voila!
 This time, every one of our returned monsters possesses all three attributes at once!
 What an improvement.

-Let's see if we can replicate.
-We'll try another query.
+Can we can replicate our results?
+Let's try another query and find out.

 ```python
 query = {